courselabs/kubernetes/labs/pods/README.md

 kubectl get po -o wide
 ```

-> The second command uses the short name `po` and adds extra columns, including the Pod IP address
+> The second command uses the short name `po` and adds extra columns, including the Pod IP address.

-What extra information do you see in the second output, and how would you print all the Pod information in a readble format?
+What extra information do you see in the `wide` output, and how would you print all the Pod information in a readable format?

 📋 Print the Pod details.

 <details>
-  <summary>Not sure how?</summary>
+  <summary>Not sure how? </summary>

+The wide output for Pods shows additional columns for the IP address of the Pod, and the node it is running on.
+You can see that and more if you `describe` the Pod:

 ```
 # the get and describe commands work for all resources: